INN/responsive-tables/README.md

 This will create a build directory and place a copy of your rendered table and all assets inside it.
 You can deploy the contents of this directory to your host as-is.

+### Multiple configurations

+As a convenience, you can create config files and store them in the `configs` directory to ease re-rendering of tables.

+For example, if you create a config file named `myspecialtable.json`, then you can tell `render.py` to render that specific configuration like so:

+    ./render.py -c myspecialtable

 ## Embedding the table

 We're using [pym.js](http://blog.apps.npr.org/pym.js/) to make our tables responsive when embedded via iframe.